Scholarship Information and Frequently Asked Questions

 Project Sleep’s Jack & Julie Narcolepsy Scholarship supports students with narcolepsy and idiopathic hypersomnia, and fosters awareness within high school and college settings.
-In 2022, Project Sleep plans to award 25 scholarships of $1000 each.
-High school seniors diagnosed with narcolepsy or idiopathic hypersomnia planning to attend a four-year college or university starting in Fall 2022 are encouraged to apply.
+Students diagnosed with narcolepsy or idiopathic hypersomnia who will be starting their first semester at a four-year college or university are encouraged to apply.

 What is narcolepsy?
 Idiopathic hypersomnia?